+Nāma is the one thing that has

+All under its control."."

-"[The Bhagavan answered to a related question:]
+"[The Bhagavan answers to a related question:]

 "The world is lead around by mind;

 By mind it's dragged here and there.

 Mind is the one thing that has

-All under its control.""
+All under its control."."

-"[The Bhagavan answered to a related question:]
+"[The Bhagavan answers to a related question:]

 "The world is lead around by thirsting;

 By thirsting it's dragged here and there.

 Thirsting is the one thing that has

-All under its control.""
+All under its control."."

-The firm underlying supposition that the world is as well as that oneself is -so that it were right to speak "I am" -, this is a false knowledge, an unknowledge, an ignorance, an avidyā; and this false knowledge arises by thirsting and therefore by clinging to what the six outer and inner sense organs obtain as the six kinds of appearances and what is brought by them afterwards to the six kinds of consciousness, who recognizes them as six kinds of feelings:
+The firm underlying supposition that the world is as well as that oneself is - so that it were right to speak "I am" - , this is a false knowledge, an unknowledge, an ignorance, an avidyā; and this false knowledge arises by thirsting and therefore by clinging to what the six outer and inner sense organs obtain as the six kinds of appearances and what is

+See SN 1.61, SN 1.62, SN 1.63.